BradleyCodeU/bradleycodeu.github.io/_apcsp/console/105ConsoleModFun.md

 ## isDivisible
 - Define a function called isDivisible that requires two arguments: number and divisor.
 It returns True if number is evenly divisible by the divisor (aka, has no remainder).

-## isEven
-- Define a function called isEven that requires one argument: number.
-It returns True if number is divisible by two.